mohini-tripathi/hello-world/README.md

 ### How it works
 * This program returns "Hello, World!" as a string
-* It tests returned string against four assertions
+* This program tests the string against four assertions

 ### Installation
 * Install Java Runtime Environment (JRE) from http://www.oracle.com/technetwork/java/javase/downloads/index.html